Cat Breeds in Australia

 Bengals are not what you think because they were not named after the Bengal tiger, but the Latin name for Asian Leopard Cat.
 This is becoming Asian Leopard Cat was the ancestor of Bengal cat.
 They were crossed by the American breed Jean Mill.
 The result was to see whether they are strong and healthy as the independent hybrid.
 They were recognized by ICA (International Cat Association) in 1983 and recognized in 1991.

 Bengal cats have wild roots, which make them very hard to handle and tame, but in the fact according to some owners, they could be easily tamed.
-They are not lap cat, but still, they enjoy human company, especially when children are around.
+They are not lap cats, but still, they enjoy human company, especially when children are around.
 In the same time, they are very energetic and love to hunt and play games.

 Bengal cats retained the ability to love swimming and taking a bath in the sink because of Asian Leopard Cat’s fishing ability.
-They are very energetic cats that require lots of time for occupation of mind and body.
+They are very energetic cats that require lots of time for the occupation of mind and body.

 Common Bengal Cat Conditions and Diseases